jamesseanwright/msghub/README.md

 ### Go Version

-msghub was developed against Go 1.6, but should be compatible with earlier versions
+msghub was developed against Go 1.6.

 ### Running The Tests